Skip to main content

 Scope and Contents

-The small miscellany of items listed here includes: a manuscript volume of poems dating from the late 20thC; holiday photographs from the 1920s; and an exchange of letters with a research student in 1971.
+The items listed here include: a manuscript volume of poems dating from the late 20thC; holiday photographs from the 1920s; and a small miscellany of correspondence, 1971-72.

 Dates